ViralTexts/gtr-clusters/clusters/18690715-sn90061771-KeepingOnesEyesOpen.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+rcises ofstreogth and activity,
+sons to fit them for th tournament and
+battle, and the milder glories of chiral I
+rous gallantry.
+Long after the decline ‘
+of chivalry, the word esquire was only
+used iu a limited sense—fur the sons of {
+peers and knights, or ucb as obtained ;
+the title by creation, or some other legal I
+means.
+Blackslone defines esquires to
+be all who bear office or trust under the
 crown, and who are styled esquires by
 tho king ia (heir commissions and ap­
 pointments ; and being once honored